Leave a positive, lasting impression by writing a thoughtful goodbye email to your co-workers.

 4. Say positive and show gratitude

-Your email should take on an overall positive tone.
+Your farewell letter email should take on an overall positive attitude and tone.
 Show gratitude for your experience with the company and the opportunity to work with talented individuals.

-If you're sending an email to someone you've grown particularly close to, you can share a good memory, an inside joke, or even a compliment.
+If you're sending a goodbye letter to someone you've grown particularly close to, you can share a good memory, a funny moment, an inside joke, or even a compliment.

 5. Don't forget your contact information

-One of the main reasons for sending a goodbye email to colleagues is to give them your contact information.
-You'll no longer have access to your work email, so if you want to keep in touch with them, share your personal email address and LinkedIn URL.
+One of the main reasons for sending a goodbye email to coworkers is to give them your contact information.
+You'll no longer have access to your work email, so if you want to keep in touch with them, share your personal email address and customized LinkedIn profile URL.
 You can also share your phone number if you'd like.

 6. Keep it short and sweet

-Overall, your goodbye email to your colleagues should be short and sweet.
+Overall, your goodbye message to your colleagues should be short and sweet.
+It only needs to be one or two paragraphs.
 Avoid giving too many details on your new opportunity or showing too much excitement about leaving.

 You also don't want to talk negatively about any team members, managers, or the company itself.
 It's best to keep it brief, show your gratitude, share your contact information, and move on.